-This is the official website for the National Association of the 6th Infantry Division, Inc. We are a charitable private-non-profit, 501(c)(3) corporation.
+This is the official website for the National Association of the 6th Infantry Division, Inc. We are a volunteer run, charitable, private-non-profit, 501(c)(3) corporation.
 Donations to our organization are, therefore, tax deductible.
 Our primary purpose is education and preservation of the history of the United States Army’s 6th Infantry Division.
 Our membership is open to the public.
 Many of our members are the surviving veterans of the 6th Infantry’s battles in the Southwest Pacific during World War II.
 We have a wealth of history, rare photographs, after action reports and other information.
 We hope you learn something and that you enjoy your experience here.
+Please consider donating and contributing to our mission.

 - Jr. Vice President: (Vacant)